 “Have you trekked in high altitudes before?
 Dreaming of seeing Everest?
 Limited time and budget?
-Explore 5-day Everest View Trek and witness Mt.
+Explore the 5-day Everest View Trek and witness Mt.
 Everest in just 5 days from Kathmandu!”

 The trek further treats trekkers with enchanting views of towering peaks like Kogde, Kusum Khagaru, Thamserku, Ama Dablam, Nuptse, and the mighty Mt.
 Everest.
 These awe-inspiring vistas provide a sense of wonder and appreciation for the majestic Himalayan landscape.